bracketloader/docwriter/README.md

 Regression tests require internet access, `git`, and other FreeType [build dependencies](http://git.savannah.gnu.org/cgit/freetype/freetype2.git/tree/README.git), and are time-consuming.
-These tests are largely meant to run on Travis CI, but can also be run locally:
+These tests are primarily intended to run on Travis CI but can also be run locally:

 ```bash
 tox -e regression